xjtuecho/ZeroTierOneDeb/README.md

 - amd64 version was built on ubuntu 18.04 64bits.
 - aarch64 version was built on phicomm N1, armbian, Amlogic S905D.
-- armhf version was built on raspberry b+, raspbian, Broadcom BCM2835.
+- armhf version was built on raspberry pi b+, raspbian, Broadcom BCM2835.

 use `sudo dpkg -i zerotier-one_1.2.12_XXXXX.deb` to install package.